YextSolutions/slack-answers-bot/README.md

-# slack-answers-bot
+# yext-search-slackbot

 # Repo Description

 This is an example repository for a Slack app made using Yext Search.
-The Slack app uses the [Yext Answers API](https://hitchhikers.yext.com/docs/liveapis/answersapi/) in order to provide answers to user's questions.
-Users in Slack can ask questions to the app via the / operation and receive answers in a modal.
-They also can ask questions via the @ mention action and receive answers in a thread in any channel.
+The Slack app uses the [Yext Search API](https://hitchhikers.yext.com/docs/liveapis/answersapi/) in order to provide answers to user's questions.
+Users in Slack can ask questions to the app via the / operation and receive search results in a modal.
+They also can ask questions via the @ mention action and receive search results in a thread in any channel.

 # How to Use